sagemathinc/cocalc-blog/src/_posts/2019-04-12-should-i-resign-from-my-full-professor-job-to-work-fulltime-on-cocalc.md

 about how [his proposal for ICERM](https://icerm.brown.edu/) had just won the NSF institutes competition.
-I spun around and congratulated him as I listened to how much work it was to put together the application during the last yearl internally, my heart sunk.
+I spun around and congratulated him as I listened to how much work it was to put together the application during the last year; internally, my heart sunk.
 Not only did I not win, I didn't even know the competition had happened!
 I guess I was too busy working on Sage.
 In any case, my fantasy of creating an NSF-funded institute